onmyway133/Swiftlane/README.md

 - [ ] Integrate with services like Firebase
 - [ ] Capture screenshots

+## Dependencies

+- [xcbeautify](https://github.com/thii/xcbeautify) A little beautifier tool for xcodebuild
+- [Colorizer](https://github.com/getGuaka/Colorizer) A Swift package that helps adding colors to strings written to the terminal.
+- [Files](https://github.com/JohnSundell/Files) A nicer way to handle files & folders in Swift

 ## Contributing

 Puma is in its early development, we need your help.